 Wizards' Kelly Oubre Jr. ejected after shoving Celtics' Kelly Olynyk

 Wizards' Kelly Oubre Jr. ejected after shoving Celtics' Kelly Olynyk Tensions finally boiled over in Game 3 between the Wizards and Celtics.
-Check out this story on USATODAY.com: https://usat.ly/2pMuRo8 Washington Wizards forward Kelly Oubre Jr. is held back by referee Monty McCutchen after shoving Boston Celtics center Kelly Olynyk during the second quarter of Game 3 of the Eastern Conference semifinals.
+Check out this story on USATODAY.com: https://usat.ly/2pMuRo8 Washington Wizards shooting forward Kelly Oubre Jr. reacts after scoring a three point basket during overtime in Game 2.
+WASHINGTON - Wizards forward Kelly Oubre Jr. was ejected from Game 3 of Washington's Eastern Conference semifinal series with the Boston Celtics on Thursday night.

 Start the conversation, or Read more at USA Today.